In our WordPress installation tutorials, we show you how to install a WordPress site or blog on your own domain name.

 - How to set up a nameserver for your domain name

-In addition to our tutorials, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to our tutorials, we also suggest watching the video tutorials listed in the WordPress Installation Video Tutorials section.

 Let’s take a look then, at some of the main domain types you will probably want to use and learn more about.